 - word-forming element meaning "-like, -shaped, in the form of," from French -forme and directly from Latin -formis "-like, shaped," from forma "form" (see form (n.)).
 Properly preceded by an -i-.

-- word-forming element meaning "that which drives away or out," from Modern Latin -fugus, with sense from Latin fugare "to put to flight" (see febrifuge) but form from Latin fugere "to flee" (see fugitive).
+- word-forming element meaning "that which drives away or out," from Modern Latin -fugus, with sense from Latin fugare "to put to flight" (see febrifuge) but form from Latin fugere "to flee" (see fugitive (adj.)).

-- word-forming element attached to nouns and meaning "full of, characterized by," also "amount or volume contained," from Old English -full, -ful, which is full (adj.) used as a suffix.
-Rare in Old English and Middle English.
+- word-forming element attached to nouns (and in modern English to verb stems) and meaning "full of, having, characterized by," also "amount or volume contained" (handful, bellyful); from Old English -full, -ful, which is full (adj.) become a suffix by being coalesced with a preceding noun, but originally a separate word.
 Cognate with German -voll, Old Norse -fullr, Danish -fuld.
 Most English -ful adjectives at one time or another had both passive ("full of x") and active ("causing x; full of occasion for x") senses.

 - word-forming element meaning "make, make into," from French -fier, from Latin -ficare, from unstressed form of facere "to make, do" (see factitious).